rui314/chibicc/README.md

 It's for learning purposes too, to try to understand existing code and to extend it.
 Using PVS.studio to find some potential issues and fix them.

+Trying to work on issues and pull requests done in the original repository.

 ## usage

 ./chibicc --help